 - ‘Cloud Chasers’ may not produce smoke but the vast amount of vapour they produce will offend pretty much anyone not used to/expecting it if it hits them in the face.

-- Initial up front cost is painful, when I started vaping it was costing me more than tobacco, many of the beginner options most smokers will look at first are not as cost effective as they first appear especially those that require cartridges. (modern higher end devices cost around £50 and upwards and some include the tank, the batteries are around £7 a pair, however these devices last a long time and the batteries can be replaced, unlike the cheaper ‘pen style’ e-cigs)
+- Initial up front cost can be painful, when I started vaping 3 years ago it was costing me more than tobacco, many of the beginner options most smokers will look at first are not as cost effective as they first appear especially those that require cartridges. (modern higher end devices cost around £50 and upwards and some include the tank, the batteries are around £7 a pair, however these devices last a long time and the batteries can be replaced, unlike the cheaper ‘pen style’ e-cigs)

 The following link posted on the UK government website and issued by Public Health England (PHE) is actually fairly informative https://www.gov.uk/government/news/phe-publishes-independent-expert-e-cigarettes-evidence-review

 BBC Breakfast this morning as Professor John Britton, Director, UK Centre for Tobacco & Alcohol Studies